awhooshingwind/awhooshingwind.github.io/digital.md

 - Increased student engagement with cooking challenges, students would have to design and cost an effective menu, class would vote for winner (prizes of cookbooks/cooking utensils)

-[^1]: Plus so many others, will gladly provide more detail, but I reckon I could **still** land a stage, even with this outdated [kitchen resume](/projects/JakeResume.pdf), if I had the mind to..
+[^1]: Plus so many others, will gladly provide more detail, but I reckon I could **still** land a stage, even with this outdated <a href="https://awhooshingwind.github.io//projects/JakeResume.pdf" target="_blank">kitchen resume</a>, if I had the mind to..

 ---